amyworrall/QuickRadar/README.md

 Using QuickRadar
 ================

 Build and run the app.
-It is meant to run in the background, and does not open any windows at launch.
+It is meant to run in the background, and does not open any windows at launch, it only displays a menubar icon.

 First, choose "Login Details…" from the QuickBug menu.
 In there, fill in your username and password for Apple's web-based bug reporter.
 Make sure you get them right!